NikoBiele/ConvolutionInterpolations.jl/README.md

 **Polynomial boundary conditions.** A boundary handling method that computes optimal ghost point values that preserve each kernel's polynomial reproduction properties.
 This maintains convergence order across the entire domain rather than degrading near boundaries.

+**Uniform evaluation paths.** On uniform grids, the package provides two evaluation strategies.
+Direct evaluation computes the piecewise polynomial kernel as written.
+Fast evaluation (default) looks up precomputed kernel values from shipped tables and interpolates between them using Hermite subgrid interpolation — `O(1)` with no per-evaluation polynomial work and more numerically stable than direct polynomial evaluation at high degree.

-**Non-uniform b-kernel extension.** On uniform grids, kernel weights are identical for every interval.
-On non-uniform grids, each interval requires its own weights adapted to the local grid geometry.
+**Non-uniform b-kernel extension.** On non-uniform grids, each interval requires its own weights adapted to the local grid geometry.
 This is achieved by expanding the kernel in a binomial series around each interval's local coordinate, then projecting through a Vandermonde system to enforce polynomial reproduction up to the kernel's design order.
 The result is a compact set of polynomial coefficients per interval, evaluated via Horner's method at query time.
-All weight generation uses exact Rational{BigInt} arithmetic to avoid floating-point contamination, with conversion to Float64 only at the final storage step.
+All weight generation uses exact `Rational{BigInt}` arithmetic to avoid floating-point contamination, with conversion to `Float64` only at the final storage step.
 The same framework extends to derivatives by applying the binomial expansion to analytically differentiated kernel coefficients.
+On mixed grids (some dimensions uniform, some not), each dimension independently selects the appropriate path through the separable tensor product.

 ## Comparison with Other Packages